cesarParra/apexdocs/README.md

 ```

 Inner class references are also supported, but note that you need to pass the full name of the reference,
-by using the `ParentClassName.InnerClassName` syntax.
+by using the `ParentClassName.InnerClassName` syntax, even if the inner class resides on the same class as the HTTP method
+referencing it.

 ```apex
     /**